CahanLab/CellNet_Cloud/readme.md

 >https://s3.amazonaws.com/cahanlab/remy.schwab/Stack_Templates/CellNet_publicStackTemplate.json

-into the 'Specify an Amazon S3 template URL'
+into the 'Specify an Amazon S3 template URL' field.

 ![template](images/templateSelect.png)

 Clicking the link is not necessary.
 You only need to copy and paste it.

-## 4. Name your stack as desired
+## 4. Name your stack as desired:

 ![Name](images/details.png)